 Growing organic cotton prohibits the use of synthetic fertilisers or pesticides.
 Natural herbal pesticides are used instead e.g. Neem.
 Farmers who grow organic cotton make significant savings, resulting in a better income.

 Farmers also practice crop rotation to help tackle pests better.
 The soil quality is also healthier - compared to where synthetic fertilisers are used.
 Healthier soils help to tackle climate change.
 Crop rotation helps farmers become self-sufficient and enjoy a more secure income.

-Our bed linen is made from GOTS (Global Organic Textile Standard) certified 100% organic cotton.
+Our bed linen is made from OEKO-Tex certified (chemical free) and GOTS (Global Organic Textile Standard) certified 100% organic cotton.
 For a product to be GOTS certified, it has to meet the highest level of environmental and social criteria.
 This is at every point along the supply chain – from the farm to the finished product.

 Organic cotton farmers enjoy a better quality of life than conventional cotton farmers.
 They enjoy better working conditions and a dignified life.

-Organic cotton farmers play a big part in water conservation.
+Organic cotton farmers play a big role in water conservation.
 They also help preserve biodiversity and the creation of a better eco-system.